open-cluster-management-io/enhancements/enhancements/sig-policy/98-long-term-compliance-history/README.md

 As a policy user, I require that compliance history events contain additional metadata about the violation such as the diff between what is declared in the policy and what is on the cluster to know what the exact violation was.
 This will help in forensic investigations after a breach has occurred of a managed cluster.

-#### Story 5

-As a policy user, I'd like to import my existing compliance history to the new compliance events database.

 ### Implementation Details/Notes/Constraints [optional]